What Are Complementary Angles? A Complete Guide

 What Are Complementary Angles?

-For example, a 30° angle and a 60°angle are complementary because when you add them together, they equal 90°.
+For example, a 30° angle and a 60° angle are complementary because if we add them together, they equal 90°.

 Complementary angles are two angles whose measures add up to 90°, while supplementary angles are two angles that sum up to 180°.